 How much can we apply for?

-The grant is £250 and there can only be one grant awarded per group or organisation.
+The grants are £250, however this year the most voted for project will receive a larger grant of £1000.
+There can only be one grant awarded per group or organisation.

 What size and sort of group can apply?